 Tot Hill Farm Golf Club, just off Hwy 49 southwest of Asheboro, is the only 4.5 star rated course in the Piedmont Triad and was recently ranked the 7th Hardest Course in America by Golf Digest.
 Asheboro Country Club, located in the Caraway Mountains area west of Asheboro, is an 18-hole championship course that cuts through tall oaks and towering pines and features a spring-fed lake.
 Designed by the famed Donald Ross in 1935, Asheboro Municipal Golf Course is a popular public nine hole course on 56 acres of property that features beautiful tree-lined greenways.
 Located 12 miles southwest of Asheboro, Uwharrie Golf Club is a fun, yet challenging 18-hole Ray Cummins designed course featuring 6,240 yards of golf from the longest tees for a par of 72.

-Asheboro is situated approximately 70 miles from both the North Carolina state capital of Raleigh and its largest city, Charlotte, and is served by three major airports, each within an hour’s drive, five area hotels and two area bed and breakfast inns.
+Asheboro is situated approximately 70 miles from both the North Carolina state capital of Raleigh and its largest city, Charlotte, and is served by three major airports, each within an hour’s drive, and five area hotels including Choice, Marriott, and Hilton rewards properties.